Dadarlat-Lab/stim-reward/README.md

 # stim-reward
 A customizable python program for training mice for and controlling neural electrostimulation via an Intan Recording Controller and Bpod Finite State Machine, to be run on a Raspberry Pi.
-(WIP)

 ## Prerequisites
-- Raspberry Pi (Tested on 3B+)
+- Raspberry Pi (Tested on 3B+) or other host computer
+- Speaker atatached to host computer
 - Host PC running Intan RHX software
 - Intan Stimulation/Recording Controller (Tested on 128-ch stimulation/recording controller)
 - Bpod Finite State Machine (Tested on v2.2 with latest firmware)